lyokha/vim-publish-helper/README.md

 ### Using with dedicated .vimrc file

-Running vim with normal *&#36;HOME/.vimrc* and all the scripts in the directory &#36;HOME/.vim/ consumes many resources and unnecessarily slows pandoc down.
-To fight this you can create a new file *.vimrc.pandoc* in your home directory with very minimal settings.
-When *vimhl.hs* finds this file it runs vim with options *--noplugin -u &#36;HOME/.vimrc.pandoc*.
-As soon as plugins are turned off, *.vimrc.pandoc* must source at least plugins *publish\_helper* and *TOhtml* (for producing HTML documents, but since **version 0.6** of this plugin this is optional).
+Running vim with normal *&#36;HOME/.vimrc* and all the scripts in the directory *&#36;HOME/.vim/* consumes many resources and unnecessarily slows pandoc down.
+To fight this, you can create a new file *.vimrc.pandoc* in your home directory with very minimal settings.
+When *vimhl.hs* finds this file, it runs vim with options *--noplugin -u &#36;HOME/.vimrc.pandoc*.
+As soon as plugins are turned off, *.vimrc.pandoc* must source at least plugins *publish\_helper* and *TOhtml* (for producing HTML documents, but since **version 0.6** of the plugin this is optional).
 Here is an example of a good *.vimrc.pandoc* contents:

 ```vim